nagpal-suhani/social-skills-chatbot/README.md

 # social-skills-chatbot
-A chatbot helps practice social skills by simulating social scenarios and providing feedback based on user input.
+A chatbot that helps practice social skills by simulating social scenarios and providing feedback based on user input.
+Made using - Gemini API